 At the end of last year and start of this year we developed a third series of our award winning podcast challenging negative perceptions of those in the care system and encouraging new perspectives.
 In the series we hear from:

-We added to our Turning 25 series, where you share stories of losing support from their local authority and ran a campaign around this as part of National Care Leavers Week 2022.
+We added to our Turning 25 series, where young people share stories of losing support from their local authority and ran a campaign around this as part of National Care Leavers Week 2022.

 We added to our Career Experienced People series with a video from Kim, a care-experienced Project Manager on the Civil Service Fast Stream who did a secondment at Smart Works, a charity offering free career guidance, one-to-one interview support and interview outfits to unemployed women or women on zero hours contracts.
 She shares what she does day-to-day, the best part of her job and the Care Leaver Programme she has been developing for Smart Works.